w3c/wai-curricula/content/designer/forms-design.md

 Optional ideas to teach the learning outcomes:

 * Demonstrate how labels for form fields are placed differently depending on the components, the language, and the user expectations.
 For example, labels for edit boxes are placed to the left of the field or above it in left-to-right languages, and to the right of the field or below it in right-to-left languages.
 Labels for radio buttons are placed to the right of the field or below it in left-to-right languages, or to the left of the field or above it in right-to-left languages.
-* Show examples of different form controls and input fields , for example buttons, checkboxes, text boxes, and listboxes, across websites and applications.
+* Show examples of different form elements, for example buttons, checkboxes, text boxes, and listboxes, across websites and applications.
 Emphasize that each should have a clear name that identifies its purpose.
 For reference on how to provide consistent names for different form elements across websites and applications, see technique [G197: Using labels, names, and text alternatives consistently for content that has the same functionality](https://www.w3.org/WAI/WCAG21/Techniques/general/G197).
 * Show examples of required and non-required form fields.
 Explain that instructions about which of the fields are required should be provided using several methods, including visual and non-visual instructions.
 * Present examples of time limits, such as those warning about session expirations.
 Explain that visual and non-visual instructions need to be provided so that users are aware of the time limits, and methods need to be implemented to stop, adjust, or extend time limits.
 Explain that defining and providing the instructions is a designers' responsibility, whereas implementing methods to stop, extend, or adjust time limits is a responsibility shared with the developer.
 * Show examples of multi-step forms.
 Explain that overall instructions should be provided about the current step in a form and about the total number of steps involved.